-Alexander is currently completing his Master’s in Comparative Literature at the University of Copenhagen.
-Here he spends days desperately attempting to avoid literary theory classes in order to take courses in philosophy and Lacanian psychoanalysis.
+Alexander happily holds a Master’s degree in Comparative Literature from the University of Copenhagen.
+He currently works for a literary agency where he spends his time staring out the window and writing e-mails to obscure publishers in Eastern Europe.
 He is ostensibly a volunteer at Ark Books, but no one can remember the last time he took a shift.
-For the Ark Review he will be writing various analysis of literary things with Lacan as the theoretical spearhead.
+For the Ark Review he writes various analysis of literary things with Lacan as the theoretical spearhead.
 A deceivingly brilliant field to pick of course, because no one understands Lacan, and thus Alexander comes off as smart.
 He asks for all complaints or disagreements concerning his articles be addressed to the big Other.

 An English scholar flaneuring the streets (and searching the store) to find out what to do with life.
 While asking herself such grand questions, Henriette writes harsh(ish) book reviews and tries to run the bookstore behind the scenes, where she keeps a stern eye on each volunteer and their workload to keep her love of systems and control in check.
 Perhaps she should rather be curled up in the store’s leather armchair with Virginia Woolf… With ‘Street Haunting’ as her favourite read, Woolf will be this ark reviewers main inspiration for future contributions and walking will be her preferred means to reach each end result.

-Macon has spent the last four years trying to shoehorn Infinite Jest into a PhD about popular music and capitalism.
+When Macon started at ark books he had spent years trying to shoehorn Infinite Jest into a PhD about popular music and capitalism.
 He managed to do this by making it about something called sonic fiction.
-He is one half of the podcasting team and the reason why the critical theory section is an odd mix of Adorno and Deleuze & Guattari.
-For many months he was mistaken for a ghost that had decided to haunt the store, but it was just him editing his thesis and/or the podcast.
+He is one-half of the Ark Audio Book Club podcast team and the reason why the critical theory section is an odd mix of Adorno and Deleuze & Guattari.
+For many months he was mistaken for a ghost that had decided to haunt the store, but it was just him writing his book (Pop Music and Hip Ennui: A Sonic Fiction of Capitalist Realism) and/or the podcast.
 Here he writes about things which might be true or are entirely made up.